-- IFRS 9 new accounting standard - · Asset quality reviews and equity need for NPL's - Markets in Financial Instruments Directive (MiFID) framework - · Introduction of Basel III accord and future Basel IV standards developments
+- IFRS 9 new accounting standard - Asset quality reviews and equity need for NPL's - Markets in Financial Instruments Directive (MiFID) framework - · Introduction of Basel III accord and future Basel IV standards developments

 The first trend observed is that banks continue to strengthen their balance sheets, by deleveraging and cutting costs, in order to improve their capital adequacy ratios and cash positions.
 The European wide bank stress test results released in 2016 revealed that certain European banks still need to work on strengthening their capital buffers.
 The increased amount of transactions in the NPL market depicts a trend that the market is continuing to develop.
-In November 2017 the European Banking Authority published the final methodology for the 2018 EU-wide stress test, which is expected to further increase the number of transactions in the NPL market.
+In November 2018, the European Banking Authority published the results of the 2018 EU-wide stress test.
+This is expected to further increase the number of transactions in the NPL market in particular across Central, Eastern and Southern Europe where the NPL ratio remains higher than the European average.